junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean scrolls the web pages, clicking the "next" button at the end of the search engine result over and over again, flipping the pages through.
 His eyes are sour from staring at the screen light for this long, but he pushes on.
 It's been three days, and they haven't found anything useful to bring Crowley or Metatron together, or any close to find where they are.

-Sam joins them today, typing on his laptop.
-And Cas are working through the spell books.
+Sam says he's feeling better and insists on joining them today.
+So he's typing and reading on his laptop, sitting opposite to Dean.
+And Cas is working through the spell books.

-Sam coughs worse than before, Dean notices.
-Every time Sam coughs, Dean pretends he's not looking up, but from the edge of his eyes, he sees red on the paper tissues he's using to cover his mouth.
+Regardless of what he says, Sam coughs worse than before, and Dean surely notices.
+Every time Sam coughs, Dean pretends he's not looking up, but from the corner of his eyes, he sees red on the paper tissues he's using to cover his mouth.
 Things aren't looking good.

 On his right side of the table, Cas are practically bending his entire upper body on the table, probably that's the only posture he finds where the wound in his stomach doesn't hurt as much.
 He's still on bandage, and last Dean checked (which is last night), that hole in his gut still looks fresh and deep.

-He presses the "next" button again, checking the next page result of any recent angel or demon sightings.
+He presses the "next" button again, checking the next page of the searching result of any recent angel or demon sightings.

 "Found something," Sam announces with a hoarse voice.
 "Looks like a case."